venhdev/dio_curl_interceptor/README.md

 [![pub package](https://img.shields.io/pub/v/dio_curl_interceptor.svg)](https://pub.dev/packages/dio_curl_interceptor)

-A Flutter package providing a Dio interceptor that logs HTTP requests as cURL commands—perfect for debugging, sharing, and reproducing requests.
-Includes a modern Flutter UI for viewing, filtering, exporting, and managing cached cURL logs.
+A Flutter package with a Dio interceptor that logs HTTP requests as cURL—ideal for debugging.
+Includes a modern UI to view, filter, export logs, and integrate with custom interceptors.

 ## Features